NSombekke/DL2-GVP/Blogpost.md

 </blockquote></details>
 </li>
 <li> <details><summary>MSP</summary><blockquote>
-  <details><summary>This is a novel dataset which was derived by collecting single-point mutations from the SKEMPI database (Jankauskaitė et al., 2019)(**properly cite**) and model each mutation into the structure to produce mutated structures.
+  <details><summary>This is a novel dataset which was derived by collecting single-point mutations from the SKEMPI database (Jankauskaitė et al., 2019) and model each mutation into the structure to produce mutated structures.
 The task here can be seen as a binary classification task where we predict whether the stability of the complex increases as a result of the mutation.</summary>
   </details>
 </blockquote></details>
 </li>